KubeRocketCI/docs/docs/developer-guide/telemetry.md

 ## Collecting Timeline

-The codebase-operator collects the data every 24 hours and sends it to the EDP Telemetry Service.
+The codebase-operator collects the data every 24 hours and sends it to the KubeRocketCI Telemetry Service.
 The first data points are collected 24 hours after the codebase-operator is deployed to allow users to opt-out of telemetry.

 ## Disabling Telemetry